streamdata-gallery-organizations/tumblr/_listings/tumblr/blogbasehostnamepostsdraft-get-openapi.md

       operationId: blog.base_hostname.posts.type.get
       x-api-path-slug: blogbasehostnamepoststype-get
       parameters:
+      - in: path
+        name: base-hostname
+        description: The unique hostname of the blog
       - in: query
         name: format
         description: Specifies the post format to return, other than HTML